 This definition of political economy is acknowledged, of course, not only by Rodbertus.
 It is acknowledged by all the economists, including those who, as Rodbertus wittily notes, speak in the prefaces of their books about the equivalency, in economic terms, of physical and intellectual labour, while in fact the entire content of these books, which never mention a word about the products of intellectual labour, proves just the opposite.
+This observation can also be applied to sciences is possible only because at the other pole of social life there is the specialized occupation of the grinder of needles.

-This observation can also be applied to Marx's treatise, if it is true as affirmed by the Sombarts and Ratners10 that Marx considered the entire value of the product of his labour", then the "legal principle" decides beforehand that all the income currently received by all the "intellectual workers", i.e. by the whole of educated society, is its inalienable property since it is its undeniable reward for its labour, for its "special talents and abilities".
-To sum up, this "legal system with communism in land and capital and private ownership by the individual of the value of the product of his labour" is a class system featuring the direct rule (direct in the sense of not involving plenipotentiaries) of the educated possessors of culture over the remaining majority, which is condemned for its inherent inability to render "non-material services".
+When Rodbertus states that in his communist system "the social law stipulates not only what sort of social demands must be satisfied, but also how many individual producers should be assigned to meet these demands" (ibid., p.
+136), it is clear that this social law in practice would never "lower the income of the producers of nonmaterial goods to the level of income of the producers of material goods".
+If in his system "property is . . . reduced to its essential principle - to labour", and if this principle amounts to the "individual ownership by the worker of the entire value of the product of his labour", then the "legal principle" decides beforehand that all the income currently received by all the "intellectual workers", i.e. by the whole of educated society, is its inalienable property since it is its undeniable reward for its labour, for its "special talents and abilities".
+To sum up, this "legal system with communism in land and capital and private ownership by the individual of the value of the product of his labour" 17 is a class system featuring the direct rule (direct in the sense of not involving plenipotentiaries) of the educated possessors of culture over the remaining majority, which is condemned for its inherent inability to render "non-material services".
 The age-old oppression of the majority of humanity, doomed to life-long manual labour, has not been destroyed at all.
 However, the capitalist system no longer exists, capitalist-exploiters have disappeared, and "commodity exchange inevitably ceases" 18.
 If this scenario were to come to pass, it would apparently be in accordance with the statement of Kautsky cited above, that "we are striving to eliminate private property only to the extent that this is necessary for the abolishment of the capitalist means of production".